Crunch Time in EU-UK Trade Talks as Brexit Transition Ends

 The clock is ticking down for a deal to be approved and ratified by both the European Parliament and the House of Commons before the end of the year.
 European national leaders are scheduled to meet on Thursday and that is seen as a key moment by which a deal could be approved.

 But as of Monday evening, both sides remained locked in talks and staring down the opponent in what has become an extraordinary example of brinkmanship and political survival.
 Johnson and European Commission Ursula von der Leyen held lengthy talks late Monday.

-The details of their discussion were not immediately available.
+After those talks, both sides agreed to continue trade negotiations in Brussels this week.
+Johnson was expected to head to the EU capital in person to try to hammer out a deal.
+Both sides said in a joint statement that “significant differences” remain before a deal can be reached.

 There are major sticking points and growing distrust between the two sides.